 - One research session supervised by a member of the Academic Department or a supervisor approved by the Programme Director.

 The training scheme is based around main centres in Bodmin, Redruth, Exeter, Plymouth, Barnstaple and Torbay.
 Each centre has its own on-call arrangements.
-Specialty trainees on the scheme are employed by one of three NHS Trusts: Cornwall Partnership NHS Trust, Devon Partnership Trust and Plymouth Primary Care Trust.
+Specialty trainees on the scheme are employed by one of three NHS Trusts: Cornwall Partnership NHS Trust, Devon Partnership Trust and Livewell Southwest.
 The Peninsula Postgraduate Dean is Geoff Smith, Plumer House, Tailyour Road, Crownhill, Plymouth, Devon.
 PL6 5DH

 The training will be split into 3 years of training, the first year would usually be a core post with years 2 and 3 more specialised depending on the trainee career plans.
 The order of these posts and the individual placements will be dependent on the training needs of the trainee and availability of posts.
 Each 12 month placement will be allocated after discussions between the trainee and Training Programme Director.
 Specialty Trainees are strongly encouraged to meet with the Consultant trainers for their preferred placements prior to the final allocation.